 - Grunting, making a strained facial expression, or turning red in the face;

-- Becoming quite and still, with a look of concentration on Baby’s face and possibly making eye contact;
+- Becoming quiet and still, with a look of concentration on Baby’s face and possibly making eye contact;

 - For older babies and toddlers: Pulling or pointing at crotch, locking knees together and doing the potty dance, squatting, or pointing at or moving toward the potty.